 - Export and import of mails: Third party solutions can export and import mails in various file formats such as PST or EML.
 This allows easy access of documents in desired file formats saving time and enhancing productivity.

-- Archived mail security: Many third party organizations allow the use of the archive folders even after the deletion of an account on the primary mail server thereby assuring access to all mails.
+- Archived mail security: Many third party organizations allow the use of the archive folders even after the deletion of primary mail server accounts, thereby assuring access to all mails.
 Customers no longer need to make mailing lists or maintain primary accounts of exited employees in order to backup information.

 - Email journaling: With third party archiving systems, customers can enjoy email journaling capabilities.
 The system archives mails before delivery into the inbox of the recipient.
 Thus retaining all the information and providing utmost data security.

 - Tamper proof: Accidental or malicious deletion of mails can result in the loss of valuable information, disrupting business continuity.
 Third party archives generally store mails in an encrypted read-only format, thereby making it tamper proof.

 - Cost of migrating/ upload: Migration of an old mailing system along with uploading historical mails to the cloud can be a costly and a time consuming process.
-Third party companies allow for historical mail upload in their archival solutions, which is cost effective.
-In addition, real time mailing system is quickly and neatly migrated to the new mailing system on cloud.
-This serves twin purposes of cost cutting as well as efficient and quick migration of mailing systems to the cloud.
+Third parties provide cost effective historical mail upload.
+In addition, real time mailing systems can be quickly and neatly migrated to the new mailing system on cloud.
+Thus providing an easy and cost efficient solution.

 - Flexible purchase options: Often organizations prefer to segment their email retention policy based on usage.
 One-size-fits-all plans can create an unnecessary financial burden.
 Third party archiving solutions may provide greater flexibility in terms of the different plans and the flexibility in opting for different plans across sets of users.